DevMountain/chatty/README.md

 * Fill in the required directives for ng-app, ng-controller (MesssageController.js is already provided for you)
 * Create an app variable in app.js that represents your Angular app
 * Create your controller in MessageController.js that uses $http.get to retrieve the messages from your server and assigns them to a scope variable
-* Use the ng-repeat directive for the div.message element in the index.html file so that you can display the messages from the server
+* Use the ng-repeat directive to create chat div elements in the div.messages element so that you can display the messages from the server

 ###Step 4: User input
 * Attach an ng-model to the text input on the page.